gsuyemoto/blog/docs/posts/rust/rtsp.md

 	Informative note: The first byte of a NAL unit co-serves as the RTP payload header.

-In section 7.1 of the [rtp h264 payload spec], the spec provides how to de-packetize the RTP and subsequently the NAL unit.
+In section 7.1 of the [rtp h264 payload spec section 7.1], the spec provides how to de-packetize the RTP and subsequently the NAL unit.
 According to the spec, after de-packetization, the NAL unit is passed directly to the decoder.

 In section 8.2 of the [rtp h264 payload spec], the parameters for SDP as pertaining to the H264 video codec are outlined.

+After some investigation using a program I wrote in Rust to capture IP camera streams, I was able to determine that the packets sent using the test camera were using NAL type 28 which is determined from the NAL unit header (the first byte), see [rtp h264 payload spec section 5.4] for NAL unit types, and which is designated as type FU-A, which are fragments.

+NAL type unit FU-A packets can be empty.
+In order to decode, I will need to check for empty FU packets and discard if found.